Rock County Court Records

 Court record search fee$5.00

-Payments may be made by cash, check, or money order payable to the Rock County Clerk of Circuit Court.
+Payments can be made by cash, check, or money order payable to the Rock County Clerk of Circuit Court.
 Some requests may also be handled through the eFiling system used by Wisconsin courts.

 Are Court Records Public in Rock County?

-Wisconsin has a strong tradition of open government, and court records are generally presumed to be open to the public.
-Under Wisconsin Statutes §19.31–19.39, the state’s public records law establishes a broad right of access to government records, including those maintained by the courts.
+Wisconsin has a strong open-government tradition, and court records are generally presumed to be public.
+Wisconsin Statutes 19.31–19.39 establish a broad right of access to government records, including those held by the courts.
+In practice, this means that most filed documents are available for public inspection unless a specific law or court order restricts them.

-The Wisconsin Supreme Court has also adopted specific rules governing public access to court documents.
-Supreme Court Rule 72 outlines the policy for access to circuit court records and defines how courts must handle requests.
+The Wisconsin Supreme Court has also issued rules specifically about court document access.
+Supreme Court Rule 72 sets out the policy for accessing circuit court records and explains how courts must handle public records requests.

 Records that are generally public include: